josmar-crwdstffng/angular/docs/TRIAGE_AND_LABELS.md

 | P5 | The team acknowledges the request but (due to any number of reasons) does not plan to work on or accept contributions for this request.
 The issue remains open for discussion.                                                                       |

-Issues marked with "feature" or "discussion" don't require a priority.
+Issues marked with "feature" or "discussion" do not require a priority.

 ### Step 4: Apply additional information labels